Animal Ordinance FAQ

 You can register your puppy or kitten once they are current on rabies vaccines.
 You must register your cat or dog when they reach four (4) months of age.
 Failure to register may result in fines on top of the registration fees.

 Registrations for service animals and governmental police dogs shall be furnished without charge.
-You must provide proof that your animal is a service animal.

 If you are not yet eighteen, a parent or guardian who is over eighteen must co-sign your registration.